csaq5507/UIBK-703602-Compiler-Construction/assignment_2.md

 ## Task 5

-- Implement the conversion from AST (including symbol tables) to [*three-address code*](https://en.wikipedia.org/wiki/Three-address_code).
+- Implement the conversion from AST (including symbol tables) to [three-address code (TAC)](https://en.wikipedia.org/wiki/Three-address_code).

 The checks from the previous tasks should ensure that your input program is actually valid.
 We now leave the wonderful world of mCc's front-end and enter its core.

-Pay attention that your three-address code implementation should be independent from the AST implementation.
+Pay attention that your TAC implementation should be independent from the AST implementation.
 It should be possible to completely replace the front-end of the compiler without touching the core.

 ## Submission